Graduate Meteorologist Program

 Eligibility

-Australian citizens must have an undergraduate or postgraduate degree in science, engineering or other field with studies in physics and mathematics.
+Australian citizens must have an undergraduate or postgraduate degree in science, engineering or other field with studies in physics and maths.
 These must be from a recognised university or tertiary institution.

 Copies of your academic transcripts must be submitted as part of your online application.